uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 }
 ```

-> You can hopefully see how the concepts from chapters 1 and 2 all come together quite nicely.
+> You can hopefully see how all the concepts from chapters 1 and 2 are coming together quite nicely.

 Excellent!
 We can use the new component like this: